What EfficientMobilizationCan Mean for Your Patients

 Percentage of patients with NHL who proceeded to HDT/ASCT based on their mobilization regimen.

-*Patients with MM or NHL receiving Mozobil + G-CSF vs patients receiving G-CSF alone, who underwent transplant based on achievement of a minimum number of collected cells.3,4
+*Patients with MM or NHL receiving Mozobil + Filgrastim vs patients receiving filgrastim alone, who underwent transplant based on achievement of a minimum number of collected cells.3,4

 • Multiple factors can influence time to engraftment and graft durability following HCT2